compomics/ms2pip/README.md

   -t, --tableau         create Tableau Reader file
-  -n, --num-cpu         number of CPUs to use (default: all available) --sqldb-uri           use sql database of observed spectra instead of MGF files
+  -n, --num-cpu         number of CPUs to use (default: all available) --sqldb-uri           use sql database of observed spectra instead of MGF files --model-dir           custom directory for downloaded XGBoost model files.
+By default, `~/.ms2pip` is used.
 ```

 #### Python API